StefanieNeumann00/SeleniumUITesting/README.md

 releases here (https://sites.google.com/chromium.org/driver/downloads).

 ### Download Selenium Webdriver for Java
-You can download the Selenium Webdriver libraries [here] (https://www.selenium.dev/downloads/) Make sure to select the language binding for Java if you want to use it in a Java project.
+You can download the Selenium Webdriver libraries [here](https://www.selenium.dev/downloads/).
+Make sure to select the language binding for Java if you want to use it in a Java project.

 You then have to add the downloaded libraries into your Java project.
 Make sure to store the